mikolajkazmierczak/google-images-scrape-test/readme.md

 # Google Images Scrape Test

-This project is for educational purposes only :)
+This project is for educational purposes only, as it was used for a course on machine learning.

+It's a simple script with definable set of queries and corresponding quantites of how many resulting images to scrape from Google Images.

 # Running